Hochgenuss at the Kitzsteinhorn | © Stefanie Oberhauser ©Stefanie Oberhauser

 Falstaff Culinary Ski Days at Kitzsteinhorn

-As part of the prestigious Falstaff Culinary Ski Days in Zell am See-Kaprun, two events took place at Kitzsteinhorn during the first weekend of April:
+As part of the prestigious Falstaff Culinary Ski Days in Zell am See–Kaprun, two program highlights took place at Kitzsteinhorn on the second weekend in April:

-The combination of high-alpine nature and top-notch cuisine makes the HOCHGENUSS and the Wine Flight & Tapas Delight incomparable culinary events.
+The combination of high-alpine nature and top-tier cuisine makes HOCHGENUSS and Wine Flight & Tapas Delight truly one-of-a-kind culinary events.

-— Thomas Maierhofer, Managing Director of the Gletscherbahnen Kaprun AG
+— Thomas Maierhofer, Executive Director, Gletscherbahnen Kaprun AG

 HOCHGENUSS

-On April 4th, around 80 guests gathered at the Gipfel Restaurant at 3,029 meters to experience the highest-altitude event of the Falstaff Culinary Ski Days.
-After the cable car ride up, the evening began with an aperitif in the glorious sunshine on the TOP OF SALZBURG panoramic platform, where the Hohe Tauern National Park provided a spectacular backdrop.
+On April 11, the Gipfel Restaurant at 3,029 meters once again hosted the highest-altitude highlight of the Falstaff Culinary Ski Days.
+After an exclusive evening cable car ride, an aperitif on the TOP OF SALZBURG panoramic platform set the tone for the night, accompanied by brilliant sunshine and a spectacular backdrop.